Paolo Bea Winery Guide

 Located in the beautiful hill-topped village of “Montefalco” in dreamy Umbria, the Paolo Bea Winery estate is one of Italy’s finest.
 With an unshakable commitment to the terroir and old-fashioned techniques, the boutique wine estate is known for its expressive, organic wines.
 Owner Paolo Bea is passionate about preserving the region’s unique personality and climate, and the mineral character of Montefalco’s soils is lovingly shepherded into each bottle of wine.

 The winery traces its history in Montefalco back to the 16th century, and in many ways, it continues to follow ancient traditions.
-Paolo Bea is staunchly artisanal, with much of the work (including all of the harvesting) done by hand (like in the majority of Italian wineries) and without the aid of modern technology.
-The wines, made organically without pesticides or herbicides, are robust and complex.
+Paolo Bea is staunchly artisanal, with much of the work (including all of the harvesting) done by hand (like in most Italian wineries) and without the aid of modern technology.
+Made organically without pesticides or herbicides, the wines are robust and complex.
 Unfiltered, their slight sediment content only serves to enhance their rustic nature.

 Paolo Bea’s flagship wine is the Sagrantino di Montefalco Secco from the Pagliaro vineyard.
-It is a fleshy, jewel-toned red; it is a dense wine that often expresses spicy cinnamon notes or jammy blackberry notes.
+It is a fleshy, jewel-toned red, a dense wine that often expresses spicy cinnamon notes or jammy blackberry notes.
 Also highly acclaimed is the Montefalco Rosso Riserva from the Vigna Pipparello vineyard.
-With softer tannins and a brighter feel, this is a well-structured wine that features notes of licorice, chocolate, and cherries.
-And one of the most cherished wines for true Italian wine lovers is the Paolo Bea Sagrantino Passito.
-The Passito style of winemaking (it’s a sweetie) is actually the traditional ancient way Sagrantino was made.
-With Cellar Tours, on a Umbria Wine Tour, you can visit this remarkable winery and taste its amazing wines.
+With softer tannins and a brighter feel, this well-structured wine features notes of licorice, chocolate, and cherries.
+One of the most cherished wines for true Italian wine lovers is the Paolo Bea Sagrantino Passito.
+The Passito style of winemaking (it’s a sweetie) is the traditional ancient way Sagrantino was made.

 Wines produced